 While the implant, the latest of the two options, addresses some of the drawbacks of a fixed bridge, it has its own disadvantages.
 With guidance from your dentist, you should weigh these two options carefully.
 Meet our team.

 It’s important to first know the details about each option.
 An implant is composed of a titanium post surgically anchored into the jawbone as a replacement for the tooth root.

 A permanent artificial crown is later attached to this anchor to mimic the natural crown of the tooth (the portion visible above the gum line).
-Discover cosmetic crowns.
+Discover crowns.

 A fixed bridge uses the teeth (referred to as abutments) on either side of the space resulting from a lost tooth; the “bridge” then spans the space between the two abutments.

 The abutment teeth are prepared by removing the enamel and covering them with a set of crowns that span the open space.
 The middle crown over the empty space is referred to as a pontic which is connected to the abutment teeth.

 So, what are each option’s advantages or disadvantages?

 The fixed bridge has been a reliable treatment for years, satisfying both aesthetics and function.
 It costs less than a dental implant and takes less time to achieve the end result.

 But the removal of enamel from the abutment teeth may reduce their full health and function.
 The risk of decay or gum disease around the bridge also increases.
 Find out about gum disease.